-Year 1 and Year 2 pupils will be eco-coding together as part of the Junior Techathon; live science experiments courtesy of the Royal Institution, for girls in Years 3-6; and live Shakespeare workshops from the Globe Theatre for Junior and Prep girls of all ages.
+Year 1 and Year 2 pupils eco-code together as part of the Junior Techathon; live science experiments run courtesy of the Royal Institution, for girls in Years 3-6; and live Shakespeare workshops from the Globe Theatre run for junior and prep girls of all ages.

-At Senior and Sixth Form level, students can undertake the interactive and self-paced GDST Leadership or Limitless Learning initiatives, carrying out research, sharing ideas and debating in real time with peers from different schools.
+At senior and sixth form level, students undertake the interactive and self-paced GDST Leadership or Limitless Learning initiatives, carrying out research, sharing ideas and debating in real time with peers from different schools.

 Sport is delivered through a range of fun and creative activities, including the GDST Lockdown Dance Challenge, with students across the 25 schools choreographing, recording and sharing a one-minute dance.
 An alternative for those not in the mood for exercise might be a lunchtime Book Club Live session which allows book lovers to come together for light-hearted discussion.